 Many believe that the NIE findings largely preclude hard line options against Iran, and that the United States should instead seek a comprehensive direct dialogue with Iran.
 The Bush Administration has directly engaged Iran on specific issues (Afghanistan and Iraq), viewing such dialogue as helpful to the stabilization missions in those countries, but has refused an unconditional dialogue on all issues.
 The United States had a dialogue with Iran on Iraq and Afghanistan from late 2001 until May 2003, when the United States broke off the talks following the May 12, 2003, terrorist bombing in Riyadh.
-At that time, the United States and Iran publicly acknowledged that they were conducting direct talks in Geneva on those two issues, 56 the first confirmed direct dialogue between the two countries since the 1979 revolution.
+At that time, the United States and Iran publicly acknowledged that they were conducting direct talks in Geneva on those two issues, the first confirmed direct dialogue between the two countries since the 1979 revolution.
 The United States briefly resumed some contacts with Iran in December 2003 to coordinate U.S. aid to victims of the December 2003 earthquake in Bam, Iran, including a reported offer to send a high-level delegation to Iran.
 However, Iran rebuffed that offer.
 The recent meetings on Iraq were discussed above.

-Regarding a broader dialogue with Iran on nuclear and other issues, since 2006 the Administration has maintained it would join multilateral nuclear talks, or even potentially engage in direct bilateral talks, but Iran must first suspend uranium enrichment.
+Regarding a broader dialogue with Iran on nuclear and other issues, since 2006 the Administration has maintained it would join multilateral nuclear talks, or even potentially engage in direct bilateral talks, if Iran first suspends uranium enrichment.
 Some believe the Administration position was based on a view that offering to participate in a nuclear dialogue with Iran would later increase international support for sanctions and other pressure mechanisms by demonstrating the willingness of the Administration to resolve the issue diplomatically.
 An amendment by Senator Biden (adopted June 2006) to the FY2007 defense authorization bill (P.L.
 109-364) supported the Administration's offer to join nuclear talks with Iran.
-As part of the U.S. declared openness to talk with Iran if it complies on nuclear issues, the Administration indicated that it considers Iran a great nation and respects its history; such themes were prominent in speeches by President Bush at the Merchant Marine Academy on June 19, 2006, and his September 18, 2006, speech to the U.N.
+As part of the U.S. declared openness to talk with Iran if it complies on nuclear issues, the Administration indicated that it considers Iran a great nation and respects its history; such themes have been prominent in speeches by President Bush such as at the Merchant Marine Academy on June 19, 2006, and his September 18, 2006, speech to the U.N.
 General Assembly.
+Former senior U.S. diplomat Thomas Pickering said in April 2008 that U.S. and Iranian former officials and academics have been meeting to discuss formulas under which Iran might continue to enriched uranium to non bomb-grade levels under monitoring to be determined.